supaanova/supaanova/README.md

 ### Hello 👋

 I am a 16 year old freelance developer interested in low level game hacking as well as full-stack web development.
-I also enjoy infosec as well as creating web applications.
+I also enjoy infosec, reverse engineering and tinkering with web applications.

 > Languages i am competent in: